waku-org/specs/standards/core/rln-contract.md

 ### What if I don't extend my membership within its _GracePeriod_?

-If the membership is not extended during its _GracePeriod_, it becomes _Expired_ and can be overwritten.
+If the membership is not extended during its _GracePeriod_, it becomes _Expired_ and can be erased at any time.
 Users are expected to either extend their membership on time to avoid this risk, or erase them and withdraw their deposit.